Okinawa Prefecture: Cuisine and diet

-Karate

-Karate originated in Okinawa.
-Over time, it developed into several styles and sub-styles.
-On Okinawa, the three main styles are considered to be Shōrin-ryū, Gōjū-ryū and Uechi-ryū.
-Internationally, the various styles and sub-styles include Matsubayashi-ryū, Wadō-ryū, Isshin-ryū, Shōrinkan, Shotokan, Shitō-ryū, Shōrinjiryū Kenkōkan, Shorinjiryu Koshinkai, and Shōrinji-ryū.

 Architecture

 Despite widespread destruction during World War II, there are many remains of a unique type of castle or fortress known as gusuku; the most significant are inscribed on the UNESCO World Heritage List (Gusuku Sites and Related Properties of the Kingdom of Ryukyu).
 In addition, twenty-three Ryukyuan architectural complexes and forty historic sites have been designated for protection by the national government.
-Shuri Castle in Naha is an UNESCO World Heritage Site.
+Shuri Castle in Naha is a UNESCO World Heritage Site.